 Desexed owned by eligible pensioners - pension card and sterilisation certificate required*

-Desexed animal purchased from a Council pound, animal shelter, or rehoming organisation with a Clause 17 (1) (c) after 30/10/15 - adoption paperwork and sterilization certificate required
+Desexed animal purchased from a Council pound, animal shelter, or rehoming organisation with a Clause 17 (1) (c) after 30/10/15 - registration on these animals must still be applied by Council, adoption paperwork and sterilization certificate required.

 Animal is not desexed - kept by a recognised breeder for breeding purposes